husarion/erc2025/TECHNICAL_HANDBOOK.md

 ### On-site computing

-> [!NOTE]
-> At the current time shape and form of the on-site computing infrastructure is undetermined.
-Goal is to provide some SSH-able machines with ROS 2 and some other tools installed that may be useful during the Competition, but at a current time Competitors MUST plan for such part of the infrastructure both being and not being available and have alternative workflows suitable for both cases.
+There will be On-site computing infrastructure available to the Competitors during the Competition.
+The intention of this infrastructure is to provide a way of running any data-heavy workloads that may be required during the Competition, especially for the Challenges.

+There will be 5 physical machines, running a hypervisor with multiple virtual machines.
+Each Team will be assigned a single virtual machine with a fair share of the host's resources (CPU, RAM, disk and networking).
+This compute will be unavailable during the Connectivity Test, but it will be available during the Payload Test and so on.
+Disk space will be limited to roughly 128GB per Team.
+CPU will be `Core i7 1360P` (we will start with a single P-core per Team and increase to two and three for the following events).
+RAM will be 32GB (and we will start with 8GB per Team and increase to 16GB and 24GB for the following events).
+Networking will be limited to 1Gbps, with a fair share of the host's resources.
+We do **not** expect any high-performance GPU access to be available during the Competition.

+Contents of those Virtual Machines will be up to a Team to decide and will not be reset between the Challenges.
+Virtual Machines may be deleted by the Operator after not qualifying for the next Challenge.

+Competitors MUST NOT rely on any specific tools being present and SHOULD be prepared to use their own tools.

 > [!IMPORTANT]
 > Competitors will not only have a Husarnet access to the machine and the rest of the infrastructure, but there will also be available a direct, IPv4 link between the On-site computing node and any nodes on the Robots themself.
 Intention here is to enable a reasonable way of running unoptimized/compute-heavy workloads even if the networking solutions between the Robot and the Competitors are not advantageous.

-Competitors MUST NOT rely on any specific tools being present and SHOULD be prepared to use their own tools.
-Competitors SHOULD be prepared to be given a non-clean machine for such purposes and have enough knowledge to remove any remains of the previous Competitors.
-Competitors MUST clean the machine before the end of their assigned time slot.

-Competitors SHOULD have their workloads packaged in either Docker containers or [Snap](https://en.wikipedia.org/wiki/Snap_(software)) and distribute their workloads in a way that's able to be downloaded in reasonable time during the assigned time slot - as there most likely won't be any option to pre-setup this part of the infrastructure beforehand.
-Competitors will be ones responsible for the whole installation and removal process.
-Competitors MAY use any other packaging software, provided that they provide a clear way of removing such packages together with all the required dependencies.
-Competitors SHOULD be prepared to multi-task if possible, i.e. one person can be installing the workloads on the On-site computing, while the other person is doing any other available part of the Task.
 Competitors MAY be using multiple machines on their side during the Competition.

-> [!WARNING]
-> Competitors MUST plan for any data leaks between the Competitors during the Competition - especially using the on-site computing.
-Competitors SHOULD use any available tools to prevent such leaks.
-Competitors MAY consider Judges in their security processes, provided that their responsibilities do not exceed the time slot assigned to the given activity.
-I.e. Judges may be asked to format the machine manually, but should be given a reasonable amount of time for doing so - which may not be a good use of the Competitor's time slot.

 ## Team proposal